 The RSM Classic

-So we move on in good heart to the penultimate PGA Tour event of 2020, The RSM Classic.
+So we move on to the final full field event on the PGA Tour this year, The RSM Classic.

 The RSM classic debuted on the PGA Tour in 2010.